achakote/s3_static_site_failover/README.md

 6. Create a new Lambda Function in any region other than US-EAST-1 using the s3_site_failover.py.
 7. Create a new SNS trigger for the Lambda Function using CLI commands below.

-#Create a new SNS subscription for Lambda Function
+Create a new SNS subscription for Lambda Function:

 aws sns subscribe --topic-arn "YourSNSTopicARN" --protocol lambda --notification-endpoint "YourLambdaARN" --region "us-east-1"

-#Create Lambda invoke permissions for SNS to invoke function:
+Create Lambda invoke permissions for SNS to invoke function:

 aws lambda add-permission --function-name "YourLambdaARN" --statement-id "HealthCheck_SNS_Lambda" --action "lambda:InvokeFunction" --principal "sns.amazonaws.com" --source-arn "YourSNSTopicARN"

 8. Ensure both bucket policies allow for public read access on the bucket.